 - Reinkers are readily available for many inks.
 These can be used to re-ink a dry ink pad, and so, greatly lengthen the ink pad’s life.

 - Altenew inks are less likely to dry if stored properly.

 Q1 - Which inks to use for stamping?

 You can use many different inks for stamping depending on the look you want or what surface you will be stamping onto.
-The most popular type of ink for everyday stamping is dye ink- these are fast drying and work well on light colored cardstock.
+The most popular type of ink for everyday stamping is dye ink.
+These are fast drying and work well on light colored cardstock.
 Pigment inks can be used on darker cardstocks.
 They are opaque in nature so work better than dye inks for this task.
-If stamping onto fabric a specially ink will need to be used- our Mixed Media Inks are perfect for this.
+If stamping onto fabric a special ink will need to be used.
+Our Mixed Media Inks are perfect for this.

 Q2 - How do you use ink on paper?